kayaozan/product_similarity_search/README.md

 WORK IN PROGRESS

 # Product Similarity Search
 This aim of this project is to build a pipeline to find similar products to a given image.
-Let us break down the challenges.
+Let us begin by breaking down the challenges.

 ## Exploration
 ### Dataset